Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-07.md

 var c = new Date(a.getYear(), a.getMonth(), a.getDate() + 3)
 ```

-Here b and c have lost the hours, mins, secs, ms. These could have been inlcuded if they were needed.
+Here b and c have lost the hours, mins, secs, ms. These could have been included if they were needed.

 **Delta/difference in dates**